canidlogic/leafxml/doc/LeafXML.md

 Numeric escapes are only allowed to escape codepoints that are within the character set defined ealier.
 For example, `&#xFFFE;` is not allowed because U+FFFE is not within the character set.

+### Whitespace compression

+The whitespace compression algorithm takes as input a sequence of codepoints and returns a transformed sequence of codepoints where all whitespace has been "compressed."

+All whitespace sequences consisting only of the following codepoints are replaced with a single U+0020 SP codepoint:

+- U+0009 Horizontal Tab (HT)
+- U+000A Line Feed (LF)
+- U+000D Carriage Return (CR)
+- U+0020 Space (SP)

+After that replacement is performed, any leading or trailing U+0020 SP codepoints are dropped from the string.

+The result is that U+0020 SP is the only XML whitespace codepoint used in the compressed string, it is neither the first nor last codepoint in a compressed string, and two U+0020 SP codepoints never occur next to each other in a compressed string.

 ## Tokenizing

 Unicode codepoints within a LeafXML file are parsed into a sequence of _tokens._  Each token consists of a non-empty sequence of Unicode codepoints.
 Concatenating each of the tokens together yields the full sequence of codepoints in the file.